 What They Don't Tell You in the Radiologic Technologist Job Description

-Have you ever looked back at the original job posting of a job you ended up landing?
+Have you ever looked back at the original job posting of a position you ended up landing?
 Chances are good there were a lot of details missing about what the role actually entailed.
 Job descriptions are designed to give a taste of the technical aspects of the job, but they just can’t capture it all.

 We connected with Crystal Bromeling, veteran radiologic technologist and Program Coordinator at Rasmussen College, to dig into the details you might not find in a typical radiologic technologist job description.
 Her firsthand knowledge can help you get a behind-the-scenes look at this fascinating field.

 5 Important insights you won’t find in the radiologic technologist job description

 1. Interpersonal skills are incredibly important

-Sure, a large part of your training and job revolves around operating and maintaining sensitive radiography equipment.
+Sure, a large part of your training and job revolves around operating and maintaining cutting-edge radiography equipment.
 But good people-skills are just as vital.
 Bromeling says that during her schooling she didn’t expect to interact with patients nearly as much as she has as a radiologic technologist.
 She adds that there are times when patients are going to share deeply personal information, and you need to be ready to offer support regardless of how your day is going.

 “I never knew I would need to be a counselor, but it happens a lot when patients are fearful of the outcome of their exam or when explaining how they received an injury,” Bromeling explains.
 She emphasizes the importance of being compassionate as a rad tech.
-“You will need to listen to patient stories when they feel you’re a safe person to tell.”
+“You will need to listen to patient stories when they feel you’re a safe person to tell them to.”

 2. Quality beats quickness